CampusAI/CampusAI.github.io/_papers/Uncertainty_Estimation_Deep_Ensembles/uncertainty-estimation-deep-ensembles.md

 ### Use an ensemble of networks

-It is known that an ensemble of models boosts predictive accuracy.
+It is known that an ensemble of models boosts **predictive accuracy**.
 Bagging is often used to decrease variance while boosting to decrease bias.
-This research shows that it also improves predictive uncertainty.
+This research shows that it also improves **predictive uncertainty**.

-The ensemble is then treated as a [mixture of Gaussians](https://towardsdatascience.com/gaussian-mixture-models-explained-6986aaf5a95) of same weight.
+Once trained, the ensemble is treated as a [mixture of Gaussians](https://towardsdatascience.com/gaussian-mixture-models-explained-6986aaf5a95) of same weight.
 Thus the final prediction is the mean of the mixture and the uncertainty is given by the [variance of the mixture](https://stats.stackexchange.com/questions/16608/what-is-the-variance-of-the-weighted-mixture-of-two-gaussians).
 If using $$M$$ models with parameters: $$\theta_1 ... \theta_M$$: